 Most parents are skilled at the art of multi-tasking.
 The busyness and pace of life with kids demands that you learn how to do more than one thing at a time.
 You have to be one step ahead, you have to be prepared, you have to learn to anticipate where your day is going to go next.
 In my life, multi-tasking meant breastfeeding the baby while also making a sandwich for my toddler (hurrah, Maya Wrap Sling!) or folding laundry while supervising bathtime.
-My list of things to do is always a mile long, and the only way it gets done is to make phone calls for preschool using a Bluetooth headset while also doing the dishes and helping my kids with an art project at the same time.
+My list of things to do is always a mile long, and the only way it gets done is to make phone calls for preschool using a Audio Direct reviewed wireless headset while also doing the dishes and helping my kids with an art project at the same time.

 After so many years of perfecting my multi-tasking skills, I find that I no longer find it easy to do one thing at a time.
 Even when I don’t have to be doing two things at once, I do it anyway.
 I clip coupons while I watch TV, I make lists in my head while I life weights at the gym, I file paperwork when I chat on the phone with my mom.
 Sometimes doing one thing at a time seems like a dreadfully inefficient way to do things.

 This sort of lifestyle works for me…except when it comes to time with my kids.
 Sometimes when I’m playing or interacting with my kids, my mind is three items ahead on my to do list.
 And after my son lamented one day a couple of weeks ago, “Mom, you’re not listening to me,” I realized he was right.
 I was listening to him…sort of.
 I heard what he said and I responded, but I wasn’t giving him my full attention.
 I wasn’t fully present and he knew it.
 I thought about how annoying it is to realize that someone isn’t really listening to you, and I want better for my children.